Headset bearings close-up during servicing on a Specialized Pitch frame

 Pricing

-Headset service — from £25
+Headset Service or Fitting — £25

 Strip, clean, re-grease and adjust.
 Bearing replacement extra if needed.